gostdlib/ops/retry/exponential/README.md

 cancel() // Always cancel the context when done to avoid lingering goroutines.
 ```

-There a many different options for the backoff such as:
+There are many different options for the backoff such as:

 - Setting a custom `Policy` for the backoff.
 - Logging backoff attempts with the `Record` object.